-The five services and programs identified by the participants as being most needed to meet the needs of LGBT older adults are senior housing (66%), transportation (62%), social events (62%), support groups (55%), and legal services (53%).
+The five services and programs identified by the participants as being most needed for LGBT older adults are senior housing (66%), transportation (62%), social events (62%), support groups (55%), and legal services (53%).
 About half of LGBT older adults report assisted living, referral services, in-home health services, meals delivered to the home, short-term help for caregivers, and fitness and exercise programs as services needed to serve LGBT older adults.

-There is remarkable

-consistency within groups in terms of identifying the most needed services and programs.
-All comparison groups (i.e. lesbians, bisexual women, gay and bisexual men, and transgender older adults), endorse the top four choices (senior housing, transportation, social events, support groups) as being most needed.
-There is some variation in the identification of the next most needed service or program.
-Older women and men.
-Transgender older adults are much less likely than their non-transgender counterparts to have a DPAH or a will.
+There is remarkable consistency within groups in terms of identifying the most needed services and programs.
+All comparison groups (i.e. lesbians, bisexual women, gay men, bisexual men, and transgender older adults), endorse the top four choices (senior housing, transportation, social events, support groups) as being most needed.
+There is some variation in the identification of the next most needed service or adults are much less likely than their nontransgender counterparts to have a DPAH or a will.
 All these differences remain significant after controlling for age, income, and education with one exception; the difference